LANdrew12/Step-by-Step-Setup-of-Linux-Ubuntu-JupyterHub/README.md

 With our installation the installation of third party software for graphics and wifi hardware and additional media formats was selected to help with compatibility issues.

-Finally using the updater all software updates were installed.
+Finally using the updater application to update Linux after the installation of Ubuntu.

 # Setting up JupyterHub
 # Installing Anaconda